 There is a boat service managed by Navigazione Golfo dei Poeti that links the villages (excluding Corniglia because it is perched on a high hill).
-The daily ticket costs 35 Euro (hop on-off), and you can start from La Spezia harbour (Porto Mirabello) or Portovenere village.
+The daily ticket costs 35 Euro (hop on-off), and you can start from La Spezia harbor (Porto Mirabello) or Portovenere village.
 The one-way daily ticket around Cinque Terre costs 26 Euro.
-If you want to have just a single ride between two villages, the cost of the ticket depends on the route (ex: Riomaggiore – Manarola 7 Euro round trip; 5 Euro single ride).
+If you want to have just a single ride between two villages, the ticket’s cost depends on the route (ex: Riomaggiore – Manarola 7 Euro round trip; 5 Euro single ride).

-The harbour of La Spezia is just 20 minutes walk from La Spezia railways station.
-You can buy your ticket at the ticket office of the Company that is close to the pier (Passeggiata Morin, Thaon di Revel pier).
+The harbor of La Spezia is just 20 minutes walk from La Spezia railways station.
+You can buy your ticket at the company’s ticket office that is close to the pier (Passeggiata Morin, Thaon di Revel pier).
 We also suggest a stop in Portovenere because it is as beautiful as Cinque Terre villages.
 Anyway, in case you decide to take the train, we also recommend having at least one ride on the boat because it’s worth seeing the villages from the sea as well.
 The boat service runs from 30th March to 26th October.
-Check the official site of the Company below because the rules are subject to change due to the Covid-19 restrictions.
+Check the company’s official site below because the rules are subject to change due to the Covid-19 restrictions.

 - WHERE TO SLEEP IN 5 TERRE NATIONAL PARK

 The villages offer a good choice of accommodations as Hotels, Guest Houses or ”Room for Rent”.
 During summer (it’s the high season), the average price is between 60 Euros and 100 Euros for a double room (even more).
 It depends on where you want to stay.
 If you do not find accommodation that is right for you, you can also stay in La Spezia.